Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Experimental results

 \begin{itemize}[leftmargin=*]

-\item All learning-based methods, except for GCN, require training a separate network for each graph dataset, as indicated in the third column of Table~\ref{subtbl:satlib_results} and Table~\ref{subtbl:er_results}.
-This illustrates the generalization limitations of these methods.
-In contrast, our method is more generalizable, as it only requires tuning a few hyper-parameters for each set of graphs.
+\item All learning-based methods, except for GCN, require training a separate network for each graph dataset, as shown in the third and sixth columns of Table~\ref{tbl:main_results}, highlighting their generalization limitations.
+In contrast, our method is more generalizable, requiring only the tuning of hyper-parameters for each set of graphs.
+See Appendix~\ref{sec: appen OOD performance of DIFUSCO} for a comparison between pCQO-MIS and DIFUSCO using graphs with densities that are different from the training setting of DIFUSCO.

-\item When compared to learning-based approaches, on ER (resp.
-SATLIB), our method outperforms all (resp. most) baseline methods, all without requiring any training data.
-Run-time comparison with these methods is not considered, as the reported numbers exclude training time, which may vary depending on multiple factors such as graph size, available compute, number of data points, and the used neural network architecture.
+\item When compared to learning-based approaches, our method outperforms all baseline methods in terms of MIS size, all without requiring any training data.
+We note that the reported run times for learning-based methods exclude training time, which can vary depending on several factors, including graphs sizes, available computing resources, the number of data points, and the specific neural network architecture used.
+In under 6 minutes (which is shorter than the inference time of any learning-based method), pCQO-MIS reports larger MIS sizes than any learning method (44.5 vs. 42.06).
 Furthermore, our approach does not rely on additional techniques such as Greedy Decoding \cite{graikos2022diffusion} and Monte Carlo Tree Search \cite{fu2021generalize}.

-\item When compared to iSCO, our method reports almost similar MIS size for SATLIB, while falling by nearly two nodes on ER.
-Nevertheless, our method requires significantly reduced sequential run time.
-It is important to note that the iSCO paper ~\cite{sun2023revisiting} reports a lower run time as compared to other methods.
+\item When compared to the sampling approach, iSCO, our method reports larger MIS sizes while requiring significantly reduced sequential run-time.
+We note that the iSCO paper ~\cite{sun2023revisiting} reports a lower run time as compared to other methods.
 This reported run time is achieved by evaluating the test graphs in parallel, in contrast to all other methods that evaluated them sequentially.
 To fairly compare methods in our experiments, we opted to report sequential test run time only.
-The extended sequential run-time of iSCO, compared to its parallel run-time, is due to its use of simulated annealing.
+We conjecture that the extended sequential run-time of iSCO, compared to its parallel run-time, is due to its use of simulated annealing.
 Because simulated annealing depends on knowing the energy of the previous step when determining the next step, it is inherently more efficient for iSCO to solve many graphs in parallel than in series.